Today's Hours: |

 |

-To properly format your paper, use the following guidelines:
+To properly format a student paper, use the following guidelines:

-A student paper's title page should have the following information:
+A student paper's title page should use the following information in the order listed here:

 And should follow the following Formatting Rules: